Articles

 Checkout and patron management require the paid Pro version, board game database still being built, and not specifically designed for lending.

-Best for: Small libraries that want barcode scanning and don't mind paying $9/month for checkout features.
+Best for small libraries that want barcode scanning and do not mind paying $9 a month for checkout features.

 LibraryThing with TinyCat

 LibraryThing started as a personal book cataloguing site.
-TinyCat turns it into a small library system.
+TinyCat turns it into a small library system, the LibraryThing and TinyCat route, covered in depth elsewhere.

-It handles board games, though you'll mostly enter them manually.
+It handles board games, though you will mostly enter them manually.
 The focus is really on books.

-What it costs: Free to try.
-TinyCat subscriptions start around £120/year for small libraries.
+It is free to try, and TinyCat subscriptions start around $3 a month for small libraries.

 • Pros